 1940s Seeland Manual Wind Watch

-DIAL: Detailed Seeland-signed dial, with original hands.
+DIAL: Detailed Seeland-signed dial, with matching hands.
 Lume rather surprisingly continues to shine nicely.

-CASE: Stainless-steel case measures in at 33mm x 38mm, altogether typical for the 1950s era, and has its original caseback.
+CASE: Stainless-steel case measures in at 33mm x 38mm, altogether typical for the 1950s era, and features its matching caseback.
 Caseback is inscribed with the name of a pervious owner, as well as their United States Navy serial number.
 Wear on case commensurate with age.

 CRYSTAL: New and correct domed acrylic crystal, no scratches or imperfections.